brson/bloop/README.md

 /// Markdown comments
 //!
 Inner markdown comments

-## About the name "Blop"
+## About the name "Bloop"

-Blop is short for BlipBlop, which stands for "Binary LIPBLOP".
+Bloop is short for BlipBloop, which stands for "Binary LIPBLOP".

 The LIPBLOP algorithm is rarely seen today, but was widely celebrated on initial publication in the March 1968, etc.